 Amazon Brand Story Feature

-In this article, we’ll be talking about what the brand story is, what it involves, and how you can make yours awesome.
+In this article, we’ll be talking about what the brand story is, share some examples and give you some tips on how to make yours more impactful.

 What are Amazon Brand Stories?

-The Amazon brand story is a new feature within Amazon’s A+ Content.
+The Amazon brand story is the most recent feature within Amazon’s A+ Content.

 On desktop, the brand story appears in rectangular form with a background and has a scrolling feature that allows you to see more modules.